Home / Barristers / James Lake

 James regularly receives instructions nationwide to prosecute and defend in Health and Safety, Licensing, Counterfeit goods, Trading standards, Traffic Commissioner Inquiries, Federation Against Copyright Theft (FACT), and environmental cases.
 James also receives instructions from professionals charged with misconduct who then have to appear before their professional body.
 This has included nurses, doctors and opticians.

-R v Morrison and Towers
+R v Morrison & Towers

 Successfully prosecuted on behalf of Trading Standards two company directors charged with offences contrary to the Consumer Protection from Unfair Trading Regulations.
 The case was covered nationwide by the press and television.